-Up to date versions of Firefox and Chrome on Windows, Mac OS X and Linux are known to work.
+Up to date versions of Firefox and Chrome on Windows, Mac OS X and Linux and Safari 6 or higher on Mac OS X and IE 10 and higher on Windows are known to work.

 You can resume an interrupted or cancelled upload.
 To resume an upload, simply send the exact same file again!
 Make sure the file has the same name as before and FileSender will recognise it.
 When your upload starts, you should notice the progress bar jump to where the upload was halted, and continue from there.

 If you modified the file between the first and second attempt, please rename the file first.
 This ensures a new, fresh upload is started and all your changes are properly transferred.